Can we imitate the principal investor's behavior to learn option price?: Conclusion

 \section{Conclusion}

-In order to address the challenges posed by intrinsic low SNR and instability in financial data, we innovatively exploit imitative cross-sectional information to reinforcement learn option price and hedging position.
+In order to address the challenges posed by intrinsic low SNR and instability in financial data, we innovatively exploit imitative cross-sectional information to learn option price and hedging position with reinforcement learning.
 When we turn to behavior finance, another challenge of identifying the leading investor's behavior and the stock price change comes along.
-To this end, we take advantage of the excellent features of B-DNN to explore non-deterministic relations by a market data driven fashion.
+To this end, we take advantage of the excellent features of B-DNN to explore non-deterministic relations in a market data driven fashion.